vaquerizaslab/fanc/docsrc/api/analyse.rst

 Analyse Hi-C matrices using the API
 ===================================

-In :ref:`analyse_hic` we analyses a Hi-C matrix using command line tools.
+In :ref:`analyse_hic` we analysed a Hi-C matrix using command line tools.
 Here, we will accomplish the same using only the Python API.

 .. toctree::